 RELATES TO: KRS 238.536, 238.550(9)

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 238.515(4) authorizes the office to establish standards to insure charitable gaming receipts are properly accounted for and KRS 238.515(9) authorizes the Office of Charitable Gaming to promulgate administrative regulations necessary to carry out the provisions of the chapter.
-KRS 238.550(9)(j) authorizes the Office of Charitable Gaming to approve charitable gaming expenses determined to be legitimate but which have not already been authorized by statute.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 238.515(4) authorizes the department to establish standards to insure charitable gaming receipts are properly accounted for and KRS 238.515(9) authorizes the Department of Charitable Gaming to promulgate administrative regulations necessary to carry out the provisions of the chapter.
+KRS 238.550(9)(a) to (i) lists the categories of expenses authorized by statute.
+KRS 238.550(9)(j) authorizes the Department of Charitable Gaming to approve charitable gaming expenses determined to be legitimate but which have not already been authorized by statute.
 This administrative regulation establishes the other allowable expenses and establishes the limitations and exclusions for the listed categories of expenses.

 Section 1.
 Other Allowable Expenses.
 In addition to those authorized expenses provided for in KRS 238.550(9), each of the following expenses is determined to be legitimate and shall be allowable charitable gaming expenses of a licensed charitable organization: